An explanation of Mondrian's oeuvre by Michael Sciam

 In one of his essays Mondrian has written: “The straight lines intersect and touch one another tangentially but continue uninterruptedly.”

-As mentioned, in the eyes of the artist the lines are never ending entities.
+In the eyes of the artist the lines are never ending entities.
 The Neoplastic lines serve to connect the limited space of the canvas with the virtually infinite space of reality of which the work of art constitutes a part; a part which aims at ideally representing the whole in its essence.
+“Art must express the universal” said Mondrian.

 Neoplasticism, New York City, 1942, Piet Mondrian